Part 1, Chapter 1

 From a reader:

-"I can say that when I sit down with a big block of time, I can get through a complete lesson in about half a day.
+"I can say that when I sit down with a big block of time, I can get through a complete chapter in about half a day.
 Where I would get tripped up was generally on typos and misconfiguration on AWS.
 This is because I manually typed everything and I feel like I learned much more in depth that way."

 ✓ Mark as Completed